utsavns96/url-shortener/README.md

 ### 7. config.DynamoDBConfig.java

 The last class for now, which is used to initialize the AWS SDK and DynamoDB client.
-We setup the parameters for accessing our DynamoDB table, inputting our region and credentials method which at this moment is using environment variables to pass our Access Key and Secret Access Key.
+We set up the parameters for accessing our DynamoDB table, inputting our region and credentials method which at this moment is using environment variables to pass our Access Key and Secret Access Key.

+### 8. StreamLambdaHandler.java

+This class is boilerplate code used to create a Spring Cloud Function handler for the application.
+It implements the `RequestHandler` interface and overrides the `handleRequest` method to handle incoming requests.
+The `handleRequest` method takes an `AwsProxyRequest` as input and returns an `AwsProxyResponse` as output.
+It uses the `ShortenerController` class to handle the request and return the response.

 ---